VakteyeVakteye

 8. Cross-border transfer assessment done: if you use US-based services (Google Analytics, Mailchimp, HubSpot), you are transferring data outside the EU.
 Article 44-49 require a legal mechanism.
 Check if your providers are covered by the EU-US Data Privacy Framework.

 9. Data subject rights process exists: Articles 15-22 give individuals the right to access, correct, delete, and port their data.
-You need a process to handle these requests within 30 days.
+You need a process to handle these requests within one month (GDPR Art 12(3)).

 10. Regular compliance audits scheduled: GDPR is not a one-time project.
 Article 5(2) requires ongoing accountability.
 Scan your website quarterly, review your policies annually, and document everything.